 Here's the part nobody tells you: Cowork's memory is artifact-aware in a way Chat Memory will never be.
 Because Cowork operates over files, the context isn't just "what you told me."
 It's "what's in the folder, what got written last run, what's in the manifest."
 That's a fundamentally different kind of memory.

 But it's also brittle in different ways.
-Cowork activity is not captured in audit logs, compliance API, or data exports.
-Anthropic explicitly says: do not use Cowork for regulated workloads.
-Memory does not persist across standalone sessions outside of projects.
+Cowork activity is not captured in audit logs, the compliance API, or data exports — only OpenTelemetry streaming is available as a workaround, and Anthropic itself notes that workaround isn't a compliance-grade audit trail (prompt content isn't included by default).
+Anthropic's official guidance is not to use Cowork for regulated workloads (see Anthropic's "Use Claude Cowork safely" help-center article).
+Memory also doesn't persist across standalone sessions outside of projects.

 Let me show you what trips everyone up.